Geometric construction of homology classes in Riemannian manifolds covered by products of hyperbolic planes: Introduction

 Our proof proceeds as follows: Using induction on $\dim(M)$, one finds irreducible Riemannian manifolds $M_1,\ldots,M_k$ for some $k \in \N$ and a finite covering $M_1 \times \ldots \times M_k \to M$.
-An application of the Künneth theorem for homology now shows that it suffices to prove \cref{thm:main} for irreducible manifolds.
+An application of the K\"unneth theorem for homology now shows that it suffices to prove \cref{thm:main} for irreducible manifolds.
 So assume that $M$ is irreducible.
-If $r = 1$, then $M$ is a hyperbolic surface and there exists a finite covering surface $M'$ of $M$ whose genus is at least $n$.
-The surface $M'$ has $n$ distinct simple closed geodesics whose real homology classes are linearly independent in $H_1(M';\R)$.
-This proves the claim for $r=1$.
-If $r > 1$, then Margulis' arithmeticity theorem implies that $M$ is \term{arithmetic}, by which we mean that it is finitely covered by a quotient of $(\H^2)^r$ by an arithmetically defined lattice in $\SL_2(\R)^r$.
+If $r = 1$, then $M$ is a hyperbolic surface and we can find a finite covering surface $M'$ of $M$ whose genus is at least $n$.
+The surface $M'$ then has $n$ distinct simple closed geodesics whose homology classes are linearly independent in $H_1(M';\Z)$.
+This proves \cref{thm:main} for $r=1$.

+On the other hand, if $r > 1$, then Margulis' arithmeticity theorem implies that $M$ is \term{arithmetic}, which means that it is finitely covered by a quotient of $(\H^2)^r$ by an arithmetically defined lattice in $\SL_2(\R)^r$.

 The goal of this article is to explain our proof of \cref{thm:main} for arithmetic manifolds.
 It is structured as follows: In \cref{sec:algebraic-groups}, we fix our notation for algebraic groups, discuss arithmetically defined lattices, and state Margulis' arithmeticity theorem.
 In \cref{sec:quaternion-algebras}, we describe the arithmetically defined lattices in $\SL_2(\R)^r$ using quaternion algebras.
 In \cref{sec:flats}, we study flats in symmetric spaces, and in \cref{sec:geometric-cycles} we discuss geometric cycles.
-Finally, in \cref{sec:geometric-construction}, we describe our construction of the covering $M' \to M$ and the submanifolds $\mathcal{F}_1, \ldots, \mathcal{F}_n \subset M'$ for an arithmetic manifold $M$, which is based on the techniques developed by Avramidi and Nyguen-Phan in \cite{FlatCycles}.
+Finally, in \cref{sec:geometric-construction}, we describe our construction of the covering $M' \to M$ and the submanifolds $\mathcal{F}_1, \ldots, \mathcal{F}_n \subset M'$ for an arithmetic manifold $M$.
+This construction is based on the techniques developed by Avramidi and Nguyen-Phan in \cite{FlatCycles}.

-The material covered in this article evolved from the author's doctoral thesis \cite{ZschummePhD}, in which the reader can find more details on our construction and the proof of \cref{thm:main}.
+The material covered in this article evolved from the author's doctoral thesis \cite{ZschummePhD}.
+There, the interested reader can find more details on our construction and the proof of \cref{thm:main}.